nsmryan/make2ninja/README.md

 and 'depfile' variables to its output.

+Currently make2ninja does not express the entire dependency graph in the ninja file- it takes a topological sort given by make and expresses that.
+I don't think it would be hard to change this, and it might result in faster builds for more complex projects.
+I have not looked into this at all.

 It could also just be written in a clearer and more organized fashion- its just a proof of concept right now.

 In prinicpal something could be done to detect changes in the build to regenerate the file, or incorporate this tool into the make file to